Lacticaseibacillus casei

-Lacticaseibacillus casei is an organism that belongs to the largest genus in the family Lactobacillaceae, a lactic acid bacteria (LAB), that was previously classified as Lactobacillus casei-01.
+Lacticaseibacillus casei is an organism that belongs to the largest genus in the family Lactobacillaceae, a lactic acid bacteria (LAB), that was previously classified as Lactobacillus casei.
 This bacteria has been identified as facultatively anaerobic or microaerophilic, acid-tolerant, non-spore-forming bacteria.
-The taxonomy of this group has been debated for several years because researchers struggled to differentiate between the strains of L. casei and L. paracasei.
-It has recently been accepted as a single species with five subspecies: L. casei subsp. rhamnosus, L. casei subsp. alactosus, L. casei subsp. casei, L. casei subsp. tolerans, and L. casei subsp. pseudoplantarum.
-The taxonomy of this genus was determined according to the phenotypic, physiological, and biochemical similarities.

 This species is a non-sporing, rod-shaped, gram positive microorganism that can be found within the reproductive and digestive tract of the human body.
 Since L. casei can survive in a variety of environmental habitats, it has and continues to be extensively studied by health scientists.
 Commercially, L. casei is used in fermenting dairy products and its application as a probiotic.

+In bacteraemia, it is regarded to be similar in pathogenicity to Lactobacillus and associated with infective endocarditis.

+Taxonomy

+The taxonomy of the L. casei group has been debated for several years because researchers struggled to differentiate between the strains of L. casei and L. paracasei using methods of traditional bacteriology, i.e. phenotypic, physiological, and biochemical similarities.
+In the 1990s, researchers began to realize that the type strain for L. casei, ATCC 393, does not quite match most other strains classified as "L. casei" by then.
+To solve this discrepancy, Dellaglio et al. argued to simply replace the type with ATCC 334, which is closer to these "other strains", and to bury the name "L. paracasei".
+This argument was not accepted by the ICSP, which ruled in 1994 and 2008 that the type strain should not be changed.
+ICSP also mentions that ATCC 334 is a strain of L. paracasei, meaning that it's the aforementioned "other strains" that need to be moved to paracasei.

+The next major event in taxonomic revision came with Zheng et al. 2020, which split Lactobacillus into several genera on phylogenomic grounds.
+L. casei was made the type species of Lacticaseibacillus, containing more than 20 species.

+As of December 2023, the accepted taxonomy under the species complex is as follows: